Mc9118/Cloud-computing/README.md

 This architecture can be extended further by integrating Azure or Google Cloud services for storage, monitoring, or database services to build a fully distributed multi-cloud system.

+**Task 4:- Implement IAM Policies, Secure Storage, and Data Encryption on AWS.**

+ **Objective :-**

+The objective of this task was to implement security best practices on AWS by:

+Creating controlled IAM access

+Securing cloud storage (Amazon S3)

+Enabling encryption for stored data

+Verifying security configuration using AWS CLI

+This task demonstrates practical cloud security implementation.

+ **Part 1: IAM Policy Implementation**
+What Was Done:-

+Created a new IAM user named Secure_user.

+Generated Access Key ID and Secret Access Key.

+Avoided using root credentials for operations.

+Followed the principle of least privilege.

+**Why This Is Important-**

+IAM (Identity and Access Management) controls who can access what in AWS.

+Using IAM users instead of root prevents accidental misuse of full account privileges.

+This ensures secure and controlled access to resources.

+ Concept Demonstrated:

+Identity-based access control

+Secure credential management

+Role separation in cloud security

+ Part 2: Secure Storage Configuration (Amazon S3)
+What Was Done

+Created an S3 bucket named: secure.file

+Region: us-east-1

+**Enabled:**

+ Block All Public Access

+ No public ACLs allowed

+Why This Is Important

+By blocking public access:

+The bucket cannot be accessed from the internet.

+Data is protected from unauthorized public exposure.

+Prevents accidental data leaks.

+ **Concept Demonstrated:**

+Private cloud storage configuration

+Data isolation

+Public access prevention

+This simulates how companies secure sensitive data such as financial or user information.

+ **Part 3: Data Encryption at Rest**

+Enabled default encryption for the bucket:

+Encryption Type: Server-Side Encryption with Amazon S3 managed keys (SSE-S3)

+Algorithm: AES-256

+**This ensures:**

+Every object uploaded to the bucket is automatically encrypted.

+No manual encryption needed per file.

+Why This Is Important

+**Encryption at rest means:-**

+Even if storage is compromised, data remains unreadable.

+Meets compliance standards (GDPR, ISO, etc.)

+Protects sensitive business data.

+**Concept Demonstrated:**

+Data protection at rest

+Cryptographic security in cloud

+Automated encryption policies

+**part 4: CLI Verification and Validation**

+Uploaded test file: my data.txt

+Used AWS CLI to verify object existence:

+aws s3api list-objects --bucket secure.file

+Verified identity:

+aws sts get-caller-identity

+**This confirmed:**

+Correct IAM user/credentials are being used

+Bucket access is authenticated

+Why This Is Important

+**Using CLI verification ensures:**

+Security configuration is working correctly

+No unauthorized access is allowed

+Encryption and permissions are enforced properly.

+**Final Conclusion-**

+The cloud environment was successfully secured by:

+Implementing IAM-based access control and Blocking public exposure of storage

+Enabling server-side encryption

+Verifying configuration using AWS CLI

+All required security measures were properly configured and validated.

+**Output:-**